SolaceLabs/solace-tools-typescript/.changeset/importer.md

 **Known Issues**

 - enum version description is not exported by EP as extension

   - using a version description would result in an attempt to create a new version
   - workaround: do not use a description
   - the importer will omit the description for an enum version

+- schema version description is not exported by EP as extension
+  - using a version description would result in an attempt to create a new version
+  - workaround: do not use a description
+  - the importer will omit the description for an schema version